 - To remotely begin to navigate an open marriage, your CURRENT relationship should be as foundationally sound as possible.

 I urge you to do your research first.
 Check out online communities of others who have been in the lifestyle for a while, and pick their brain.
-Hire a coach who can be a resource guide (ahem, ahem!), and help you navigate the process.
 Sometimes, we get so excited about something sexual, that we neglect to think about what could go wrong.
-Having an unbiased person on your team can make a huge difference.
+Seeking a sex therapist is also another option to help navigate this process.